JvanKatwijk/swradio-8/README.md

 I'll not report on the discussion I had with the HP service desk (bad for my health), I cannot remember to have met such unwilling (ignorant?) people (and I can assure you that I met lots of them).
-They, the HP people, (c/w)ould not confirm that the band was halved.
+They, the HP people, (c/w)ould not confirm or falsify that the band was halved.
 They claimed that they did not have a program to verify my claim, so my claim was ("by definition") false.
 Seems a little silly for a large organization like HP.
-Of course, my programs showing the bandwidth/samplerates were not from HP, so results I sent them (nice spectrum pictures) were "not admissable as evidence", so after some talking they decided that there was no problem whatsoever, so no need to communicate further.
+Of course, the programs that I wrote to show the bandwidth/samplerates were mine, not from HP, so results I sent them (nice spectrum pictures) were "not admissable as evidence", so after some talking they decided that there was no problem whatsoever, so no need to communicate further.
 Needless to say that I'll never buy an HP laptop again.